Whitley Hall Country House Hotel, Peak District

-Period style en suite bedroom, 377 sqf, offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, alarm clock, shoe shine kit, ironing station, tea and coffee making facilities, glass of port, toiletries, and hairdryer.
+Period style en suite bedroom, 377 sqf, offering free Wi-Fi, satellite TV/radio, writing desk, direct dial telephone, alarm clock, shoe shine kit, ironing station, tea and coffee making facilities, glass of port, toiletries, and hairdryer.
 Double bed.

-Contemporary style en suite bedroom, 377 sqf, offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, alarm clock, shoe shine kit, ironing station, tea and coffee making facilities, glass of port, toiletries, and hairdryer.
+Contemporary style en suite bedroom, 377 sqf, offering free Wi-Fi, satellite TV/radio, writing desk, direct dial telephone, alarm clock, shoe shine kit, ironing station, tea and coffee making facilities, glass of port, toiletries, and hairdryer.
 Juliet balconies with lake views (some rooms).
 King-size bed.

-Contemporary or period style en suite bedroom, 377 sqf, offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, alarm clock, shoe shine kit, ironing station, tea and coffee making facilities, glass of port, toiletries, and hairdryer.
+Contemporary or period style en suite bedroom, 377 sqf, offering free Wi-Fi, satellite TV/radio, writing desk, direct dial telephone, alarm clock, shoe shine kit, ironing station, tea and coffee making facilities, glass of port, toiletries, and hairdryer.
 Four poster beds and Juliet balconies with lake views (some rooms).
 King-size bed.

 Four Poster Double

-Period style en suite bedroom offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, alarm clock, shoe shine kit, ironing station, tea and coffee making facilities, glass of port, Jacuzzi bath, toiletries, and hairdryer.
+Period style en suite bedroom offering free Wi-Fi, satellite TV/radio, writing desk, direct dial telephone, alarm clock, shoe shine kit, ironing station, tea and coffee making facilities, glass of port, Jacuzzi bath, toiletries, and hairdryer.
 Original vaulted ceilings and beams; leaded windows complete with window seats.
 Double bed.

-Contemporary style suite offering free Wi-Fi, satellite TV, digital radio, writing desk, direct dial telephone, alarm clock, shoe shine kit, ironing station, tea and coffee making facilities, glass of port, walk-in shower, toiletries, and hairdryer.
-Separate seating area and floor-to-ceiling patio doors opening onto a Juliet balcony overlooking the rear gardens and private lake.
+Contemporary style suite offering free Wi-Fi, satellite TV/radio, writing desk, separate seating area, direct dial telephone, alarm clock, shoe shine kit, ironing station, tea and coffee making facilities, glass of port, walk-in shower, toiletries, and hairdryer.
+Located in the courtyard area, adjacent to one of our private lakes.
 Super-king-sized bed.

 - Chapeltown Station (2 miles)